Warehouse Layout Design: Everything You Need to Know

 Loading and unloading areas are locations where distributors or suppliers load and unload goods from the trucks.
 These areas can be part of the main warehouse or detached and independent.

 Having an independent area where loading and unloading occurs is beneficial in the sense that it reduces distractions to the other areas of the warehouse.
-However, independent loading and unloading areas pose the challenge of speed because moving products from point A to point B and that are independent can be time consuming.
+However, independent loading and unloading areas pose the challenge of speed because moving products from point A to point B and that are independent can be time-consuming.

 - Dispatch areas

 Dispatch areas are sometimes located in the reception areas.
-However, for easier movement of goods, it’s important to have the dispatch area independent and to have it facilitate loading of products into the trucks ready for delivery.
+However, for easier movement of goods, it’s important to have the dispatch area independent and to have it facilitate the loading of products into the trucks ready for delivery.

 - Storage area

 As the name suggests, this area is strictly meant for storage of goods.
 A warehouse manager can choose different methods of storage depending on the quantity and nature of goods being handled.
 The most common storage method is stacking boxes of goods using pallets in between stacks.
-Pallets help to strengthen the pile of boxes but only applies to goods with internal strength or those that are packaged using rigid packaging.
+Pallets help to strengthen the pile of boxes but only apply to goods with internal strength or those that are packaged using rigid packaging.

 The main disadvantage of pallet systems is that, whenever you want to remove a box from a stack, you need to remove all the boxes and pallets on top of it.
-This makes it time consuming but the most cost effective method of storage nonetheless.
+This makes it time-consuming but the most cost-effective method of storage nonetheless.

-Other than use of pallets, a storage area can also have braced beams.
+Other than the use of pallets, a storage area can also have braced beams.
 Beams form a cellular structure with slots where you can place boxes.
 The braced beams method of storage is more advanced because you need to make use of forklifts and you also have to spend more in the installation.

 - Picking area